 Are you an indicator trader?
-If yes, then you will enjoy reading about one of the most widely used trading tools – the moving average convergence divergence (MACD).
+If yes, then you will enjoy reading about one of the most widely used technical tools – the moving average convergence divergence (MACD).

 Chapter 1: What is the MACD?

 The default values for the indicator are 12,26,9.